ishwar6/my-own-redis-in-python/docs/approach.md

 The SET command supports a number of extra options like EX (expiry time in seconds), PX (expiry time in milliseconds) and more.
 We won't cover these extra options in this stage.
 We'll get to them in later stages.

-Just like the previous stage, the values used for keys and values will be random, so you won't be able to hardcode the response to pass this stage.
+Just like the previous stage, the values used for keys and values will be random, so we won't be able to hardcode the response to pass this stage.
 If a key doesn't exist, the GET command should return a "null bulk string" ($-1\r\n).
-We won't explicitly test this in this stage, but you'll need it for the next stage (expiry).
+We won't explicitly test this in this stage, but we'll need it for the next stage (expiry).

 Stage 7: Expiry
-In this stage, you'll add support for setting a key with an expiry.
+In this stage, we'll add support for setting a key with an expiry.

 The expiry for a key can be provided using the "PX" argument to the SET command.
 The expiry is provided in milliseconds.